-* Chinese data suggest second quarter slowdown less sharp than feared
+* Chinese data suggest second quarter slowdown less sharp

 * European shares track Asian gains after Chinese data

 * Oil firm at 3-1/2 month high, copper sheds gains

 By Marc Jones

 LONDON, July 15 European stocks rose on Monday